Papua New Guinea

 Papua New Guinea is also closely involved in German cooperation on climate policy with the countries of the South Pacific Region.
 In early 2010, the country’s Environment Minister attended the Petersberg Climate Dialogue and participants from Papua New Guinea were among those present at the International Workshop on Seismology, Seismic Hazard and Tsunami Early Warning organized by the Potsdam-based German Research Centre for Geosciences in July 2010.
 In 2010 and 2011, officials from Papua New Guinea’s Department of Foreign Affairs took part in a four-week training course for diplomats in Berlin at the invitation of the Federal Foreign Office.

 The project Adapting to Climate Change in the Pacific Island Region, which runs from 2009 to 2015 and is being conducted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), is also being extended to cover Papua New Guinea.
-On the Huon Peninsula, north of the town of Lae, Germany’s Federal Environment Ministry (BMU) is funding a project to create Papua New Guinea’s first official conservation area (2008-2012).
+On the Huon Peninsula, north of the town of Lae, Germany’s Federal Environment Ministry (BMU) funded a project to create Papua New Guinea’s first official conservation area (2008-2012).
 In addition, reducing deforestation in the 76,000-hectare area contributes to climate protection.
 From 2008 to 2010, the BMU provided funding for the so-called Coral Triangle Initiative in Papua New Guinea and Indonesia: an extensive marine conservation area was created near New Britain Island to increase Papua New Guinea’s resilience to climate change.
 In late 2011, another GIZ-initiated, BMU-funded regional project was launched in a pilot region of Papua New Guinea.
 The project promotes measures to conserve tropical forests as a contribution to climate protection.